Huma-volve/round6-byway/README.md

 ## 🚀 Overview
 This is a **Laravel 11 API project** for our team.
-It includes Sanctum authentication and is designed for backend services.

 ## 🛠 Setup Instructions
 1. Clone repo: